Publication 110, California Use Tax Basics

 - Consumer use tax account

 If you make frequent taxable purchases from out-of-state sellers and are not required to register for a use tax account as a qualified purchaser, you may register with us and obtain a consumer use tax account.
-You can register by selecting New Registration, and then select Register a business activity with CDTFA.
+You can register on our website at www.cdtfa.ca.gov by selecting Register, and then select Register or Apply for a New Business Activity or Location.
 Once you have registered, you may pay any use tax due by filing your return.
 You can also register in person at any of our offices.
-Please contact our Customer Service Center at 1-800-400-7115 (TTY:711) for assistance.
+Please contact our Customer Service Center at 1-800-400-7115 (CRS:711) for assistance.
 You will be provided an account number and the ability to electronically file your return.
-You will be notified whether you must file your consumer use tax return on a quarterly or quarterly pre-pay basis.
+You will be notified whether you must file your consumer use tax return on a quarterly or quarterly prepay basis.
 Your tax return and payment are due after the close of each reporting period.
 For example, if you are on a quarterly reporting basis, the reporting period for the first quarter closes on March 31, your tax return and payment are due on April 30, the last day of the following month.